1280px/rainfox/README.md

 <li><code>svg.context-properties.content.enabled == TRUE</code> <i>(allows custom SVGs use context colors)</i>
 <li><code>security.secure_connection_icon_color_gray == FALSE</code> <i>(recommended; uses green color for secure connection icons)</i>
 </ul>
-<b>Style was tested on Firefox 90.0a1 @ Windows 10 (100% scaling).<br>I'll appreciate your feedback from other configs (especially from MacOS and Linux!)</b>
+<b>Style was tested on Firefox 90.0a1 @ Windows 10 (100% scaling).<br>I'll appreciate your feedback from other configs (especially from macOS and Linux!)</b>

 <h1 align=center>/ 　// /　/　/ /　　Known Issues　　/　 / /　 / ///</h1><ol>
 <li>!
-Some of the featues are currently incompatible with compact mode (working on it...)
+Some of the features are currently incompatible with compact mode (working on it...)
 <li>Tabbar will break if you have overflow and pinned tabs at the same time
 <li>Refresh icon animation is broken (IDK how to fix it)
 <li>Bookmarks bar may go trippy sometimes when working with folders
-<li>System shadows still appers on some of the context menus (currently seems to be impossible to fix)
+<li>System shadows still appear on some of the context menus (currently seems to be impossible to fix)
 </ol>